-To be in his class was to try your best to be constantly (like having spider senses) be wide awake.
+To be in his class was to try your best to be constantly (like having spider senses) wide awake.
 It was a total state of being.
-When I traveled back to California to study, after working in the field of kathak all the time, here in Toronto, I would say to myself “Whoa, I gotta polish up here”, as I would feel asleep at the wheel compared to what was necessary to be in the room with him.
+When I traveled back to California to study, after working in the field of kathak, here in Toronto, I would say to myself “Whoa, I gotta polish up here”, as I would feel asleep at the wheel compared to what was necessary to be in the room with him.
 Such a challenge and so very blessed.

 When were you an active member of the Chitresh Das Dance Company and what are some of the meaningful and memorable experiences that you’ve had?

 I had no background in dance, except a brief course in Afro-Brazilian, and a background in figure skating.
 I came in as a 22 year old.
 I had played music and I did piano recitals, but it was really different, and I had never “put myself out there”.
 I had never been on a stage before.
 The moment I got out on the stage in my first student recital however, I loved it.
 I was formally in the CDDC from 1982 until I left to go to India in 1985.
 There were so many memorable experiences.
 I got to dance at UCLA and in San Francisco and be part of the Ali Akbar College of Music concerts.
 Some concerts were more intense experiences than others, but they were all really great learning times.
 Dadaji was creating new work for most of these performances, so that was really a creative time.
 There were some difficult times too, you know, and it wasn’t always easy.
 Putting people on stage and being on stage doesn’t always bring out the best in people, but what an education the early days gave me!